-- Enable major metropolitan areas to establish and implement overarching plans for intraregional mobility and accessibility with focus on: - Easy access, choices and seamless transfers - Elimination of chokepoints and congestion - Strategies that manage transportation demand and support nonmotorized methods of travel - Strategies for accommodating interregional movement of people and goods within and through the metropolitan area - Fostering livable communities for all ages and abilities - Promoting the urban infrastructure necessary to support high density development around transit - Accountability for demonstrating progress toward meeting national performance standards - Performance metrics that extend beyond congestion and consider Vehicle Miles Traveled (VMT) reduction, economic development, environmental sustain ability, global competitiveness, air quality, accessibility, etc. - Fold "Complete Streets" policies into the metropolitan planning process so that transportation agencies routinely consider designing and operating the entire right of way to enable safe access for drivers, transit users and vehicles, pedestrians, and bicyclists, as well as for older people, children, and people with disabilities.
+- Enable major metropolitan areas to establish and implement overarching plans for intraregional mobility and accessibility with focus on: - Easy access, choices and seamless transfers - Elimination of chokepoints and reduction of severe traffic congestion - Strategies that manage transportation demand and support nonmotorized methods of travel - Strategies for accommodating interregional movement of people and goods within and through the metropolitan area - Fostering livable communities for people of all ages, incomes and abilities - Promoting the urban infrastructure necessary to support high density development around transit - Accountability for demonstrating progress toward meeting national performance standards - Performance metrics that extend beyond congestion and consider Vehicle Miles Traveled (VMT) reduction, economic development, environmental sustain-ability, global competitiveness, air quality, accessibility, etc. - Fold "Complete Streets" policies into the metropolitan planning process so that transportation agencies routinely consider designing and operating the entire right of way to enable safe access for drivers, transit users and vehicles, pedestrians, and bicyclists, as well as for older people, children, and people with disabilities.